Peruvian Sol: Currency in Peru

 Banknotes: 10, 20, 50, 100, 200 Sol

-Name change: since 15.12.2015 the Nuevo Sol is officially called Sol again
+Name Change: since December 15, 2015, the Nuevo Sol is officially called Sol again

-The Sol is the legal tender of Peru and is managed by the Banco Central de Reserva del Perú.
+The Sol is the legal currency of Peru and is controlled by the Banco Central de Reserva del Perú.
 The ISO code PEN is used in banking, at exchange offices, for transfers, and in many financial apps.
-Price tags in daily life usually show S/ before the number, such as S/ 25 for twenty-five Sol.
+Everyday price tags usually show S/ before the number, for example, S/ 25 for twenty-five Sol.

-A subdivision into 100 Céntimos per Sol still exists.
-However, small amounts play a minor role in everyday life, as 1- and 5-Céntimos coins are practically no longer in circulation.
+A subdivision of 100 Céntimos per Sol still exists.
+However, small amounts play a minor role in daily life because 1 and 5-Céntimos coins are practically no longer in circulation.

 The 1980s in Peru were marked by high inflation.
-A currency reform in 1985 led to the introduction of the Inti.
+A currency reform led to the introduction of the Inti in 1985.
 The Inti remained the official unit until June 30, 1991, before another reform became necessary.

-Since December 15, 2015, the unit officially bears the name Sol again.
-An adjustment to the symbol is part of this: the written symbol was changed from S/. to S/.
-Existing banknotes and coins with the old denomination "Nuevos Soles" remained valid because their value did not change.
+Since December 15, 2015, the unit has officially been called Sol again.
+The symbol was changed from S/. to S/.
+Existing banknotes and coins with the old designation "Nuevos Soles" remained valid.

-Cash transactions in Peru primarily use coins for smaller amounts.
+Everyday cash transactions in Peru mainly use coins for smaller amounts.
 A common combination consists of 10, 20, and 50 Céntimos, as well as 1, 2, and 5 Sol.
-Coin designs regularly feature cultural motifs, including elements from Chan Chan or allusions to the Nazca Lines.

 |---|---|---|---|---|